Angular

 1% ng generate component components/header

-ng generate
+I ran ng generate

-The new component's selector is "app-header"
+The new component's selector was "app-header"

 Selector prefix

-The angular.json file contains project specific settings.
+The angular.json file contains project-specific settings.

 The prefix value ("app" in this case) is added to the component name to create the selector.